deylens/steps/README.md

-# Small Steps, Big Road
+# Tiny Steps, Big Road

-This project, **Small Steps, Big Road**, aims to support parents and professionals in early child development diagnostics.
+This project, **Tiny Steps, Big Road**, aims to support parents and professionals in early child development diagnostics.
 Our goal is to provide easy-to-use tools for parents to track and improve their child's skills with personalized recommendations.

 ---